jukfloyd/testRepo/pres.md

 1. When requirements are not clearly defined

->Many times, a client has a general idea of the product to develop, but he does not have clear or well-defined details of how it must be.
+>Many times, a client has a general idea of the product to develop, and he does not have clear details of how it must be.
 This has several consequences.

 >One of them is that it is practically impossible to make an estimation of the time and costs for thee Fixed Price project.
 Secondly, if the requirements are not defined, it is expected that, there will be a large number of changes during the development, which would make the use of a more traditional methodology more difficult.

->This is when the use of Scrum is inevitable and more than convenient because of its flexible and adaptable nature throughout the entire process.
+>This is when the use of Scrum is more than convenient because it is flexible and adaptable throughout the entire process.

 2. When the probability of changes during the development is high